icaven/glm/readme.md

 - Added functions eulerAngleXYZ and extractEulerAngleXYZ #311
 - Added <glm/gtx/hash.hpp> to perform std::hash on GLM types #320
 - Added <glm/gtx/wrap.hpp> for texcoord wrapping
+- Added static components and precision members to all vector and quat types #350

 ##### Improvements:
 - Changed usage of __has_include to support Intel compiler #307